harmony-labs/highrust/context/PROGRESS.md

 - Added dataflow analysis to track variable state changes through blocks and branches
 - Enhanced lowering module to apply inferred mutability information when generating IR
 - Added unit tests to verify mutability inference logic
+- Implemented foundation for borrow inference system:
+  - Added tracking for immutable and mutable borrows
+  - Developed data structures to store borrow information in context
+  - Created test cases for verifying borrow and move inference
+  - Extended the code generation to support borrowing and moving semantics
+  - Implemented special handling for method calls that should borrow their receiver

 ### Phase 3: Async, Polyfills, Build Integration